MagicCheese1/LPRankSyncBot/README.md

 Username channel: ID of the channel where people put in their minecraft name

-Token: Discord bot token. [more info](https://discordpy.readthedocs.io/en/latest/discord.html)
+Token: Discord bot token. <a href="https://discordpy.readthedocs.io/en/latest/discord.html" target="_blank">more info</a>

 SyncDelayMin: how often should the program automatically synchronize (in minutes)